WEC-Sim/WEC-Sim/docs/man/advanced_features.rst

 Simulation Features
 ---------------------------------
-This section provides an overview of WEC-Sim's simulation class features; for more information about the simulation class code structure, refer to :ref:`code_structure:Simulation Class`.
+This section provides an overview of WEC-Sim's simulation class features; for more information about the simulation class code structure, refer to :ref:`man/code_structure:Simulation Class`.

 .. _mcr: